spookysalsa/medermade.github.io/week-1/2-computer-setup/mac-instructions.md

 Type ```gem install rspec```

 This will install RSpec, a ruby testing framework.

+**Important note: You should NEVER need to `sudo gem install ___` anything.
+If you get a permission issue, that means your system isn't using the rbenv/rvm version of rubygems.**

+Go back to Release 9 and make sure you typed the second command to set your global version of Ruby.

 ## Release 13: Install SQLite
 Type ```brew install SQLite3```